professorhantzen/rfcs/0020-explain-like-im-five/0020-explain-like-im-five.md

 What the Internet did for information, Interledger aims to do for value.

-_(Key point: There are many kinds of assets, even within an asset group such as "money".
+_Key point: There are many kinds of assets, even within an asset group such as "money".
 For example, US Dollars, Japanese Yen and Mexican Peso's are all different kinds of money.
 Gold and Silver are different kinds of "precious metals" - another asset group.
 There are also many systems to keep track of who owns what asset, and to handle exchanges of one kind of asset for another.
 The problem is, the systems don't always connect to each other very well, if they connect at all.
 It can be difficult, costly and time-consuming to send value around the world at the present time.
-ILP makes it easy, cost-effective and fast.)_
+ILP can make it easy, cost-effective and fast._

 ### ILP Basics: Building Blocks